China to publish information disclosure rules on ABS issuance - sources

 The central bank did not immediately respond to Reuters' request for comments.

-In line with official efforts to expand the market, China's Cabinet said on Wednesday it was increasing the country's asset securitisation programme by 500 billion yuan (51 billion pounds).
+In line with official efforts to expand the market, China's Cabinet said on Wednesday it was increasing the country's asset securitisation programme by 500 billion yuan ($80.6 billion).

 Still, the increase appears to lag expectations unless policymakers follow through with further measures, traders said.